 Though this started out as a refrigerator clear-out dish, this was a superlative vegetarian dinner.
-Steaming the eggplant turns it custardy in texture, and the spices and harissa permeate the dish was a fragrance and subtle heat.
+Steaming the eggplant turns it custardy in texture, and the spices and harissa permeate the dish with a lovely fragrance and subtle heat.

 1/2 an eggplant, from an eggplant cut lengthwise, stem removed